|Duration:||11 days / 10 nights|

 Day 1 - Arrive Holguin

 Arrive in Holguin at any time.
 Today is the arrival day of the tour so there are no planned activities and you can check into the arrival guesthouse and go and explore the city.
-Holguin has a very pleasant town centre with a pedestrian boulevard and several pretty plazas and parks.
+Holguin has a very pleasant town center with a pedestrian boulevard and several pretty plazas and parks.

 Day 2 - Santo Domingo